Stacey Thomas

-Stacey Thomas (born August 29, 1978) is an American former professional basketball player.
+Stacey Thomas (born August 29, 1978) is an American former professional basketball player who played as a forward.

 Career

 Thomas attended college at University of Michigan and graduated in 2000.
 She was named the Big Ten Freshman of the Year in 1997 and Big Ten Defensive Player of the Year in 2000.
-Following her collegiate career, she was selected 23rd overall in the 2000 WNBA Draft by the Portland Fire.
-She has also played for the Phoenix Mercury, Detroit Shock, Minnesota Lynx and Charlotte Sting.
+Following her collegiate career, she was selected 23rd overall in the 2000 WNBA draft by the Portland Fire.
+She also played for the Phoenix Mercury, Detroit Shock, and Minnesota Lynx.

+Thomas signed with the Seattle Storm on April 29, 2003 but was waived on May 20, 2003.
+She also signed with the Charlotte Sting on April 12, 2006 but was waived on May 16, 2006.